nokocu/nochrome/README.md

-# nochrome theme for Vivaldi Browser
+# nochrome
-An CSS theme for Vivaldi, which aims to recreate Chromium look.
+An CSS theme for Vivaldi Browser, which aims to recreate Chromium look.

 ![screenshot 1.png](screenshot%201.png)